Ferrero Rocher

 Let’s take a look at what we used Alloy to do in this example.

-The graph you’re looking at is capability that Alloy provided us, showing us actual shipments, which are the green bars.
+The graph you’re looking at is the capability that Alloy provided us, showing us actual shipments, which are the green bars.
 These are in units, so they’re sort of quantity agnostic in that sense – actual consumable cases.
 And the dotted line you see is actually Walmart’s forecasts.

-The reality was, when you even looked at Walmart’s forecast, it was dropping back down to a normal level after the fact.
+The reality was that when you even looked at Walmart’s forecast, it was dropping back down to a normal level after the fact.
 So this is a snapshot you’re looking at, that was taken right around March – somewhere between March 16th and March 23rd.
 You can see that Walmart’s forecast has a peak, and it does seem to be well-correlated with where their actuals have been in the past, but that is actually going to slide as we come down out of this period.

-As you can see, we had to very quickly make sure that we provided them more inventory after that big spike.
+As you can see, we had to very quickly make sure that we provided them with more inventory after that big spike.
 Then ultimately, the numbers actually smooth themselves out.

-Alloy gives us the ability to not only do that graphically, which certainly allows everyone to participate a little bit more easily in the discussion, but also put it in whatever units makes sense to people.
+Alloy gives us the ability to not only do that graphically, which certainly allows everyone to participate a little bit more easily in the discussion, but also put it in whatever units make sense to people.
 We can talk cases, we can talk units, we can talk – we have a weird unit of measure inside Ferrero that’s a weight unit of measure, something similar to kilos or tons.

 We can also look at it by individual retailer, and you can see where the stories are of who has the single greatest amount of inventory.
-When you take a look at this in the table below, it gives you a little sense that Walmart’s pipeline is really quite powerful, but actually they aren’t in too bad of shape right now in terms of what they’re sitting on, in terms of weeks of inventory.
+When you take a look at this in the table below, it gives you a little sense that Walmart’s pipeline is really quite powerful, but actually, they aren’t in too bad of shape right now in terms of what they’re sitting on, in terms of weeks of inventory.

 Maybe we’re a little concerned about the amount of inventory that McLane has there.
 35 weeks would seem to be like a very, very large amount of supply, especially when you’re dealing with a food item that doesn’t necessarily keep and is not designed to keep that long.

 Some of the other capabilities we can do.
 You can share dashboards.
 Dashboards can be designed by a single person and be published to the rest of the group, or a select set of the group.
-You can share an individual version of a dashboard, much like bookmarks functionality, to say, “Hey, look, I’m seeing something over here and I’m thinking I’m seeing this.
+You can share an individual version of a dashboard, much like bookmarks functionality, to say, “Hey, look, I’m seeing something over here, and I’m thinking I’m seeing this.
 Can you take a look?
-Are you seeing the same thing, am I missing something?”
+Are you seeing the same thing?
+Am I missing something?”

 This is the kind of thing we want to be able to send to people.
-You could just pop it in their email, they see it the same way.
+You could just pop it in their email; they see it the same way.
 If they have access to Alloy, they can link back right in and see the same charts that you’re looking at.
 They can drill down, drill up.
-They can change the time series or change perhaps the set of buckets that they’re looking at things in.
+They can change the time series or perhaps the set of buckets that they’re looking at things in.

 The idea is that the context is easily there.
 It’s updated daily.
 I can customize it.
-I can drill down to where I think the problem might be and then quickly share that with someone who I’m working with on the tool.
+I can drill down to where I think the problem might be and then quickly share that with someone I’m working with on the tool.

-Another capability and functionality, which we really like and honestly, we have not explored enough – I’m teeing that up for Logan, so now he knows that the next time he’ll talk to me – we’re not exploring this enough right now, is the ability to set alerts for yourself.
+Another capability and functionality, which we really like and honestly, we have not explored enough – I’m teeing that up for Logan, so now he knows that the next time he’ll talk to me, we’re not exploring this enough right now, is the ability to set alerts for yourself.

-As you can imagine, we’re looking at things that are overselling or underselling forecast.
+As you can imagine, we’re looking at things that are overselling or underselling the forecast.
 We can set thresholds on that.
-We could set a generic threshold for the entire business or we can set a threshold at an individual brand level, individual SKU level, individual retailer level, whatever seems to make sense for us.
+We could set a generic threshold for the entire business, or we can set a threshold at an individual brand level, individual SKU level, individual retailer level, whatever seems to make sense for us.
 That will allow us to preset the things that we look at or need to pay attention to on the way in.

 I can imagine all of you do some sort of planning by exception and probably wish that you could plan even more by exception than you do now, today.
 This is the kind of ability that helps us to be able to do that.
-Those alerts can be something that’s the first thing you see when you come into Alloy, you can be notified via email, you can notify a group of people.
+Those alerts can be something that’s the first thing you see when you come into Alloy, you can be notified via email, or you can notify a group of people.

 The functionality is there to help you make sure it brings your attention to what’s really important or what you’ve designed to be important.
 And if that changes the next month, you change what the alert looks like.